nmwalsh/HLTV-Scraper/readme.md

 ## Getting Match Lineups

-Next the script parses the same new matches stored in `MatchesToCheck` and find the respective team lineups and tabulates the new information to `matchLineups.csv`.
+Next, the script parses the same new matches stored in `MatchesToCheck` and find the respective team lineups and tabulates the new information to `matchLineups.csv`.

 ## Updating Players and Teams